Estimating Solvation Free Energies with Boltzmann Generators: Free energy estimators

 \subsection{Boltzmann Generators and Learned Free Energy Perturbation}

 Boltzmann Generators (BG)~\cite{Noe2019} and learned free energy perturbation (LFEP)~\cite{wirnsberger_lfep} address the challenge of defining a suitable mapping in TFEP by learning the corresponding transformation.
-In particular, they leverage normalizing flows~\cite{papamakarios_flow} to learn an invertible mapping \(f_\theta\) that generates a new distribution \( p_\theta\) with improved overlap with the target distribution \(p_B\) by transforming configurations \(\bx \sim p_A\) via $\bx' = f_\theta(\bx)$.
+In particular, they leverage normalizing flows~\cite{papamakarios_flow} to learn an invertible mapping \(f_\theta\) that generates a new distribution \( q_\theta\) with improved overlap with the target distribution \(p\) by transforming configurations \(\bx \sim q\), sampled from a base distribution $q$, via $\bx' = f_\theta(\bx)$.

 The invertibility of \(f_\theta\) allows the density of the generated distribution $p_\theta$ to be computed analytically using the change-of-variables formula: